 About Us

-Tommy Valdez, is co-founder of Via Positiva and Managing Director, Western United States at Transformativa.
-Tommy brings over 25 years of corporate business development experience and has served as a leader and administrator in behavioral health for the past decade.
+Tommy Valdez, THP, brings over 25 years of corporate business development experience and has served as a leader and administrator in behavioral health for the past fifteen years.
 His creative, kind and inspirational efforts have led to profound systems change and transformation at the national level in behavioral health, peer support and person-centered approaches, creating environments for humane, supportive engagement and retention, and positive therapeutic outcomes.

 Senior Advisors:

-Clarence Jordan, MBA, is Vice President of Wellness & Recovery at Beacon HealthOptions (Anthem) responsible for Beacon’s national development and implementation of the use of peers in treatment and recovery.
-He received the 2014 Peer Specialist of the Year Award from the National Council for Behavioral Health.
+Clarence Jordan, MBA, served as Vice President of Wellness & Recovery at Beacon HealthOptions (Elevance) responsible for national development and implementation of the integration of peers in treatment and recovery.
+He received the 2014 Peer Specialist of the Year Award from the National Council for Mental Wellbeing.
 This prestigious award recognizes a person with a lived experience of mental illness who uses his or her strengths to help peers on their road to recovery.
 Jordan’s passion to help those struggling with the challenges of mental illness arose from his own experiences.
 As a man of color, a 15-year veteran of the U.S. Navy, and a person in recovery since 1998, Jordan has dealt with the obstacles these populations face in accessing appropriate treatment.
 Foremost are the dual challenges of ignorance and cultural stigma: “When I served in the Navy, my ‘image’ of a person with mental illness was certainly not me.
 I believe I share this experience with thousands of military service members who could benefit from VA services but may not be getting them.
 The same holds true for communities of color, where social isolation and discrimination are no strangers.”

 Sylvia Barela, MBA, is the National Managing Partner of Via Positiva and the former CEO of Santa Fe Recovery Center, in Santa Fe, New Mexico.
 She is a statewide leader in the cultures and behavioral health services in New Mexico and subject matter expert in substance use disorder in the Public Sector.